tayjenk/algo-practice/Fundamentals/trees.md

 * not guaranteed if BST is one sided and insertion/searching required going through each node, would be best to rewrite BST

 #### Tree Traversal
+`BFS vs DFS`
+Time Complexity - O(N) where N is the number of nodes, traversing a tree hits every node

+Space Complexity - depends on tree strutcure.
+Wider trees can take up more space in the queue, longer trees take up more space in the recursive stack

+Use Cases for DFS:
+DFS InOrder on a BST returns nodes in a trees in size order DFS PreOrder useful for cloning a tree, storing a tree in a flat structure(array) and then recreate later - immediately identify the root and left/right nodes

 Breadth-First Search(BFS) - going across a tree structure
 --->    10
        /  \